Closer to NHL lineup, Flyers further evaluate roster hopefuls in preseason win

 • Atkinson tied the game early in the second period when he flipped home a backhanded shot.

+"I feel good, I feel like I put myself in tougher areas and felt good kind of bouncing off hits, making plays and holding onto the puck," Atkinson said.
+"I'm only going to continue to feel better and just more confident."

 Even with it being a preseason goal, that one had to feel good.
 Atkinson missed all of last season with a neck injury.
 The 34-year-old winger was playing in his second exhibition game.
-He's hoping to play a third in the finale Thursday.
+He's hoping to play a third with the finale.

 "Once you get the first game out of the way, I think the second game your timing starts getting a little bit better and by the third time, you're kind of gearing up for the start of the regular season," Atkinson said Saturday.